spacetelescope/slitlessutils/docs/wfss.rst

 :term:`wide-field slitless spectroscopy` (WFSS) refers to either the act of obtaining a complete, unbiased spectroscopic view of the sky by means of transmissive and dispersive optical element (usually a :term:`grism` or :term:`prism`) **and** the data produced by such an observation.
 This is to distinguish other ways of using these optical elements, such as spatial/drift scanning, spectro-polarimetry, or detailed transient spectroscopy, which are not implemented in ``slitlessutils``.
 It is unclear if/when such modes will be implemented.

-Below the two main *container* datatypes that one generally interacts with are the :class:`~slitlessutils.wfss.WFSS()` and :class:`~slitlessutils.wfss.WFSSCollection()` to hold a single WFSS file/image and a set of such objects.
+Below the two main *container* datatypes that one generally interacts with are the :class:`~slitlessutils.wfss.WFSS()` and :class:`~slitlessutils.wfss.WFSSCollection()` to hold a single WFSS file/image and a set of such objects, respectively.
 Since some of the extraction techniques implemented in ``slitlessutils`` can be computationally expensive and/or use a significant amount of memory, care has been taken to limit the memory footprint of objects (for example, the image-objects do not instantiate the data until requested).

 WFSS data (`~slitlessutils.core.wfss.data.WFSS()`)